-Acta Linguistica Lithuanica is a peer-reviewed research journal published since 1957 for scholars in the Humanities and other fields (historians, archaeologists, anthropologists, etc.), as well as for anyone interested in Lithuanian and Baltic linguistics, its context under the framework of the latest trends in comparative and general linguistics.
+Acta Linguistica Lithuanica is an international peer-reviewed research journal published since 1957 for scholars in the Humanities and other fields (historians, archaeologists, anthropologists, etc.), as well as for anyone interested in Lithuanian and Baltic linguistics, its context under the framework of the latest trends in comparative and general linguistics.

 Acta Linguistica Lithuanica is published biannually.